Investment Management Associates Inc. ADV Invests $2.59 Million in Comcast Co. (NASDAQ:CMCSA)

-Investment Management Associates Inc. ADV purchased a new position in shares of Comcast Co.
-(NASDAQ:CMCSA) in the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund purchased 49,458 shares of the cable giant’s stock, valued at approximately $2,592,000.
-Comcast makes up 1.9% of Investment Management Associates Inc. ADV’s investment portfolio, making the stock its 17th biggest position.
+Investment Management Associates Inc. ADV acquired a new position in Comcast Co.
+(NASDAQ:CMCSA) during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund acquired 49,458 shares of the cable giant’s stock, valued at approximately $2,592,000.
+Comcast accounts for approximately 1.9% of Investment Management Associates Inc. ADV’s investment portfolio, making the stock its 17th largest position.

-Several other institutional investors and hedge funds have also recently modified their holdings of CMCSA.
-Midwest Professional Planners LTD. grew its holdings in Comcast by 2.2% in the 4th quarter.
-Midwest Professional Planners LTD. now owns 14,959 shares of the cable giant’s stock valued at $784,000 after buying an additional 324 shares in the last quarter.
-SOA Wealth Advisors LLC. purchased a new position in shares of Comcast during the 4th quarter worth $236,000.
-Coppell Advisory Solutions LLC acquired a new position in Comcast during the 4th quarter worth about $715,000.
-TRU Independence Asset Management 2 LLC acquired a new position in Comcast during the 4th quarter worth about $274,000.
-Finally, Encompass Wealth Advisors LLC acquired a new position in Comcast during the 4th quarter worth about $274,000.
+Other institutional investors and hedge funds have also recently modified their holdings of the company.
+Arlington Partners LLC bought a new position in Comcast during the fourth quarter valued at about $30,000.
+Sterling Financial Planning Inc. bought a new position in Comcast during the fourth quarter valued at about $32,000.
+McCarthy Asset Management Inc. bought a new position in Comcast during the fourth quarter valued at about $34,000.
+ADE LLC bought a new position in Comcast during the fourth quarter valued at about $37,000.
+Finally, Accel Wealth Management bought a new position in Comcast during the fourth quarter valued at about $38,000.
 Hedge funds and other institutional investors own 82.56% of the company’s stock.

-In other Comcast news, Director Maritza Gomez Montiel sold 2,000 shares of Comcast stock in a transaction that occurred on Thursday, January 28th.
-The stock was sold at an average price of $49.97, for a total value of $99,940.00.
-Following the transaction, the director now directly owns 13,170 shares in the company, valued at approximately $658,104.90.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Company insiders own 1.14% of the company’s stock.
+CMCSA has been the topic of a number of recent research reports.
+Pivotal Research lifted their price objective on Comcast from $60.00 to $63.00 in a report on Thursday, January 28th.
+Citigroup lifted their price objective on Comcast from $54.00 to $59.00 in a report on Friday, January 29th.
+Morgan Stanley lifted their price objective on Comcast from $62.00 to $65.00 and gave the company an “overweight” rating in a report on Wednesday, March 10th.
+TD Securities lifted their price objective on Comcast from $59.00 to $68.00 and gave the company a “buy” rating in a report on Friday, March 26th.
+Finally, Barclays lifted their price objective on Comcast from $53.00 to $56.00 and gave the company an “overweight” rating in a report on Monday, February 1st.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and eleven have issued a buy rating to the company’s stock.
+Comcast presently has a consensus rating of “Buy” and an average target price of $56.94.

-Comcast (NASDAQ:CMCSA) last released its quarterly earnings results on Thursday, January 28th.
-The cable giant reported $0.56 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.48 by $0.08.
-The firm had revenue of $27.71 billion for the quarter, compared to the consensus estimate of $26.79 billion.
-Comcast had a return on equity of 15.45% and a net margin of 9.90%.
-The firm’s quarterly revenue was down 2.4% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.79 EPS.
-As a group, research analysts predict that Comcast Co. will post 2.54 EPS for the current year.
+Comcast (NASDAQ:CMCSA) last posted its quarterly earnings data on Thursday, January 28th.
+The cable giant reported $0.56 earnings per share for the quarter, topping the consensus estimate of $0.48 by $0.08.
+Comcast had a net margin of 9.90% and a return on equity of 15.45%.
+The firm had revenue of $27.71 billion during the quarter, compared to analysts’ expectations of $26.79 billion.
+During the same quarter in the previous year, the company posted $0.79 EPS.
+Comcast’s revenue was down 2.4% on a year-over-year basis.
+Equities analysts expect that Comcast Co. will post 2.54 EPS for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, April 28th.
-Investors of record on Wednesday, April 7th will be paid a dividend of $0.25 per share.
-This represents a $1.00 dividend on an annualized basis and a yield of 1.83%.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, April 28th.
+Shareholders of record on Wednesday, April 7th will be given a dividend of $0.25 per share.
+This is a boost from Comcast’s previous quarterly dividend of $0.23.
 The ex-dividend date of this dividend is Tuesday, April 6th.
-This is an increase from Comcast’s previous quarterly dividend of $0.23.
-Comcast’s dividend payout ratio (DPR) is currently 29.39%.
+This represents a $1.00 annualized dividend and a dividend yield of 1.83%.
+Comcast’s payout ratio is presently 29.39%.

 Comcast Company Profile